History of swimming: Olympic era

 In 1922, Johnny Weissmuller became the first person to swim the 100 m in less than a minute, using a six kicks per cycle Australian crawl.
 Johnny Weissmuller started the golden age of swimming, winning five Olympic medals and 36 national championships and never losing a race in his ten-year career, until he retired from swimming and started his second career starring as Tarzan in film.
 His record of 51 seconds in 100 yd freestyle stood for over 17 years.
 In the same year, Sybil Bauer was the first woman to break a men's world record over the 440 m backstroke in 6:24.8.

 At the 1924 Summer Olympics in Paris, lane dividers made of cork were used for the first time, and lines on the pool bottom aided with orientation.

+Prior to the 2020 Tokyo Olympics, the 1,500m freestyle was not a Women's event, despite the event being in circulation since 2001 World Championships.
+Instead, women swam the 800m freestyle as their longest distance.
+In 2021, the women's 1,500m freestyle and the men's 800m freestyle was added to the lineup of events.
+Starting in 2021, the events swam in the Olympics included, for both men and women: 50, 100, 200, 400, 800, and 1,500 meters of freestyle, 100 and 200 meters of backstroke, breaststroke, and butterfly, 200 and 400 meters of Individual Medley, which is a combination of the four strokes, and relays that include the 4x100m freestyle, 4x100m Medley, 4x200m freestyle, and the mixed 4x100m Medley relay, which consists of teams of four, with two women and two men competing on the same team.